nathanbish/CUSG-Law/Statutes/Title III: Finance & Appropriations/Chapter 1: Budgeting & Annual Allocations/README.md

 (b) Additional proposed changes to the budget approved by Finance Board must be attached separately.

 (c) A UCSU fee funded organization is defined as any recipient of UCSU student fees that is required to report to Finance Board, but is not considered a cost center.

+## §3.1.54 – Five-Year Planning Requirement for Cost Centers

+**Enacted by** 62 LCB 01 (2004, “Five Year Plans”)

+**Text:**

+(a) All cost centers shall provide every member of the Legislative Council, including ex-officio members, with a five-year plan no less than two weeks prior to the budget hearing for that cost center at Legislative Council.

+(b) Each five-year plan shall be formatted according to the following structure, with discretion to adapt based on cost center-specific needs:
+> (i) Table of Contents
+> (ii) Introduction
+> > 1.
+Brief cost center history
+> > 2.
+Plan highlights
+> > 3.
+Methodology explanation
+> (iii) Mission Statement
+> > 1.
+Official mission
+> > 2.
+Expansion on mission and its relation to the missions of Student Affairs and UCSU
+> (iv) Vision and Values
+> > 1.
+Long-term vision and aspirational goals
+> > 2.
+Core values
+> (v) SWOT Analysis
+> > 1.
+Strengths and successes
+> > 2.
+Weaknesses and areas for improvement
+> > 3.
+Opportunities for growth
+> > 4.
+Threats or risks
+> (vi) Long-Term Goals and Needs
+> > 1.
+Strategic long-term goals
+> > 2.
+Anticipated resource needs
+> (vii) Plan of Action
+> > 1.
+Steps to achieve goals and meet resource needs
+> > 2.
+Innovative strategies
+> (viii) Timeline
+> > 1.
+Milestone tracking
+> > 2.
+Program development
+> > 3.
+Fulfillment of resource plans
+> (ix) Team Member Relations
+> > 1.
+Goal accountability
+> > 2.
+Evaluation and development of team members
+> (x) Environment and Sustainability
+> > 1.
+Impact reduction and alignment with UCSU sustainability standards
+> (xi) Diversity
+> > 1.
+Inclusion and support for diverse populations
+> (xii) Organizational Structure
+> > 1.
+Chart of positions and justification
+> (xiii) Sub-Division/Programmatic Plans
+> > 1.
+Individual program five-year plans if applicable

+(c) The five-year plan shall be treated as a living document and revised annually.

+(d) The prescribed format in §3.1.5(b) serves as a recommended guide; cost centers may make adjustments based on their operational context.

+(e) While five-year plans will be considered during the budgeting process, they do not bind future financial decisions by the Legislative Council.